What we do

 EAIF helps build confidence that a project will be financed and built.
 The Fund works to overcome barriers and build momentum, so that projects come to fruition.

 Undertaking the financing of infrastructure projects across sub-Saharan Africa and in fragile states takes a special range of skills, experience and expertise.
-EAIF has chosen Investec Asset Management (IAM) to manage the Fund.
-IAM one of the largest third-party investors in credit, private equity, public equity and sovereign debt across the African continent.
+EAIF has chosen Ninety One to manage the Fund.
+Ninety One is one of the largest third-party investors in credit, private equity, public equity and sovereign debt across the African continent.